lamelyan/blog-hugo/content/about/index.md

 I'm Leo Amelyan, a Senior Consultant at  [Improving](https://www.improving.com/) with 20+ years of experience in software development, project management, and entrepreneurship.

+Currently, exploring and learning about [AI](../tags/ai), large language models ([LLMs](../tags/llm)), and their real-world applications.

 ## Expertise Highlights

 Proficient in the full software lifecycle with a focus on agile methodologies like Scrum.

 Skilled in object-oriented programming and test-driven development, adhering to SOLID design principles.

 Extensive experience in diverse projects, including ERP systems, CRM systems, content management systems, and automation processes.

 ### Technical Proficiency